HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 It is essential that we allow users to zoom the page or content.
 There are techniques that can be used to try to disable the ability to scale or zoom the browser.
 Some operating systems subvert this harmful pattern, but many do not, and it is an anti-pattern that needs to be avoided.

 Zooming is particularly useful for users with low vision.
-According to the [World Health Organization](https://www.who.int/news-room/fact-sheets/detail/blindness-and-visual-impairment), "Globally, 1 billion people have a vision impairment".
+According to the <a hreflang="en" href="https://www.who.int/news-room/fact-sheets/detail/blindness-and-visual-impairment">World Health Organization</a>, "Globally, 1 billion people have a vision impairment".

 {{ figure_markup(
   image="sites-with-zooming-and-scaling-disabled.png",